TradeTrust/documentation/docs/appendix/tradetrust-api.md

 ### Verify endpoint

-Currently there is a reference API endpoint for verifying documents on Etheruem network:
+Currently there is a reference API endpoint for verifying documents on Ethereum network:

 ```
 https://tradetrust-functions.netlify.app/.netlify/functions/verify
 ```

-Read more about it [here](https://github.com/TradeTrust/tradetrust-functions#verify).
+⚠️ Read more about it [here](https://github.com/TradeTrust/tradetrust-functions#verify).

 ### Curl example